WebberZone/contextual-related-posts/readme.txt

 	* "Recreate Index" caused a fatal error: Call to undefined function crp_single_activate()
 	* Excerpt shortening was not working correctly
 	* Exclude categories wasn't working in some cases
+	* Additional check to see if default styles are off, then force No style

 = 2.2.0 =